stepanenko/javascript-info/PRACTICE/10_react.md

 # React

-Q1: Use `useEffect` to fetch some data from some API
+Q1: Use `useEffect` to fetch some data from some API:
 A1:
 ```jsx
 function DataFetchingComponent() {